 When the Coalition government came to office in September 2013 (under Abbott for almost two years; now under Malcolm Turnbull as Prime Minister), the planned intake as defined by the Gillard (Labor) government was 214,000, including 24,000 under the Humanitarian Programme.
 Early in 2014, the Abbott government cut the Humanitarian intake to 13,750 places – making the total planned intake 203,750.
 At the time, we congratulated the government on this reduction.

 On 13 May 2014, the national budget for 2014-15 was announced.
 We were disappointed to note that the Coalition government failed to embrace the opportunity to reduce immigration targets and their associated costs.
 The 2015-16 budget similarly failed to reduce immigration levels, and in September 2015 an additional 12,000 places were allocated for refugees from Syria.
-The 2016-17 budget continued this disappointing saga, as reported in our post of 3 May 2016.
+The 2016-17 and 2017-18 budgets continued this disappointing saga, as reported in our posts of 3 May 2016 and 17 May 2017.

 The demographic information now emerging shows that this high-intake strategy by both Labor and Coalition governments (and the illegal and corrupt spin-offs from this strategy) is indeed changing the face of Australia.
 (See our select bibliography that demonstrates some of the reasons for reducing immigration.)